Where do I send my application?

 Acceptable documents must be dated within the last six months and include:

-- Department of Human Services or public aid paperwork Unacceptable documents include: LINK/SNAP cards or AllKids Medical Insurance card
+- Department of Human Services or public aid paperwork: Unacceptable documents include LINK/SNAP cards and AllKids Medical Insurance card.

 How do I know how my transfer credit will be accepted at Northeastern?

 We know how important it is to get credit for courses you have previously taken and not have to repeat any of them.
 Here is information that will help in understanding how Northeastern Illinois University will accept transfer credit:

 Upon applying for admission and sending official transcripts from each college attended all students receive an official transcript evaluation.
 This is the best and only true indicator of how your credits will transfer.

 If you will be coming to Northeastern with an Illinois Community College Board (ICCB) Model Associate of Arts degree all credits will transfer, general education requirements will be met, and no informal evaluation is needed.
 The revised Associate of Science degree for Fall 2016 and beyond may require an additional social and behavioral science and an additional humanities course as these areas were reduced in the re-construction of the degree to allow students to stay current with the science students at the transfer institutions.